jakusgy/beddit-api/README.md

 When Beddit user signs in to Beddit, all sleep data is automatically synced to Beddit servers.
 The web API gives developers possibility to make applications that use Beddit sleep data.

+The API is free for all during the Beta period.
+When data from the API, please show the text "Sleep data provided by Beddit" alongside the data.

 The documentation is divided into following chapters.